awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/incident-response.md

 ## AWS CloudTrail Logs<a name="incident-response-cloudtrail-logs"></a>

 CloudTrail provides a record of actions taken by a user, role, or an AWS service in AWS Elemental MediaConnect\.
-Using the information collected by CloudTrail, you can determine the request that was made to AWS Elemental MediaConnect, the IP address from which the request was made, who made the request, when it was made, and additional details\.
+Using the information collected by CloudTrail, you can determine the request that was made to MediaConnect, the IP address from which the request was made, who made the request, when it was made, and additional details\.
 For more information, see [Logging API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 ## AWS Trusted Advisor<a name="incident-response-trust-advisor"></a>